What is Breathwork?

 SomaBreath:

 SomaBreath is a combination of rhythmic connected breathing with breath holds which can bring us in to deep meditative states and can help us to process memories and emotion.
 Again this technique was developed from a few different techniques - a combination of coherence and the conscious connected breath (I willl discuss in the next paragraph) and the Wim Hof method which is a high ventilation breathing technique combined with breath holds.
-The Wim Hof Method comes from Tummo breathing which comes from a Tibetan Buddhist lineage.
+The Wim Hof Method comes from Tummo breathing which is from a Tibetan Buddhist lineage.
 Long, conscious breath holds are not for everyone and there are some contraindications to this technique which we will go through to see if this technique is for you.

 Conscious Connected Breathing: